Whiteknight/whiteknight.github.com/drafts/advent_2_winxed.md

 This sample is a driver program for a new Genetic Algorithms library that I'm playing with.
 This toy example uses the Genetic Engine type to pick some random numbers at each generation for five hundred generations to try and get a random number which is closest to `200.0`.
-I'll write more about that library in the future if anything ever comes of it, but that's not the important part of this example.
+It's a trivial example to be sure, and I'll write more about that library in the future if anything ever comes of it.
+That's not the important part of this example, however.
 The important part is the Winxed syntax.
 The syntax should be immediately familiar to anybody who has used JavaScript or C++ and any of its descendents.
 Here we can clearly see closures created with the `function` keyword, creating objects with `new` (Winxed is OO, not prototype-based like JavaScript), low-level types like `float` and `int`, Parrot Sub flags like `[main]` (AKA `:main` in PIR) and calling PIR opcodes directly (the `${ ... }` syntax).
-Winxed in a nutshell is an an answer to this question: What would it look like if I took a language like C++ or JavaScript and bent it to work closely with Parrot?
+Winxed in a nutshell is an an answer to this
+question: What would it look like if I took a language like C++ or JavaScript and bent it to work closely with Parrot?

+Winxed creates a nice mix of dynamic behavior with static analysis.
+There is plenty of syntax and semantics in the compiler that can be used to inline code, propagate constants, statically link functions by name instead of doing named lookups, checking known types at compile time and issuing warnings, and other tools that would be more familiar to a user of statically typed languages.

 I don't know where NotFound is planning to take Winxed in 2012.
-His relentless pursuit of new features, better internals, more optimizations, better diagnostics and other features leaves open many potential avenues for him to travel down next year.
+His relentless pursuit of new features, better internals, more optimizations, better diagnostics and other improvements leaves open many potential avenues for him to travel down.

-I have a few ideas for features I might like to propose and provide patches, many of which will be internal changes to mirror changes that will need to be made in Parrot.
+I have a few ideas for features I might like to propose and provide patches, many of which will be intended to mirror changes that will need to be made in Parrot.
 I have been thinking about submitting a patch to add some cleaner syntax for parameter and argument flags instead of using PIR flags by name directly.
 I'm also keen to get Winxed updated to use some of my new PCC changes as soon as they are available.
 It will make both a great test case for the new functionality and a good demonstration of any performance benefits to be had.
 Eventually I would like to get Winxed updated to generate .pbc packfiles directly instead of generating PIR and using IMCC as an intermediary.
+That's a pretty big project, and might have to wait until we get more work done on PACT.
 Again, this would make an excellent demonstration of the functionality, when we have it ready to test.

 I personally use Winxed to implement my Rosella project and the first stage of my JavaScript compiler "Jaesop".
 Other people are using it as well.
 Hacker